CW3E Internship Program

 - At a minimum, students will gain skills in meteorology, data analysis, scientific visualization and oral and written presentations.
 Depending on the project, additional skills will be strengthened or developed.

-- Compensation: Interns can expect to be paid $15/hr for 35-40hr/wk during the 9 week period.
-Additionally, if the program is available to be held in person, CW3E will provide housing on campus and travel expenses.
+- Compensation: Interns can expect to be paid $17/hr for 35-40hr/wk for the program duration.
+Additionally, if the program is allowed to be held in person, CW3E will provide housing on campus and travel expenses.

 - Students will give a 15-minute presentation of their project at the end of their internship.